 I fell in love with chateaux hotels in France a long time ago; they bring a different dimension of enjoying life: exquisite food, world class wines, lots of serenity, privacy in pastoral settings, tones of history and charm.
 Spring is a glorious time to explore them and on this occasion our France road trip with kids included lower Normandy, Ile de France, Loire Valley, Aquitaine and Dordogne.
-And here is our take on best castles to stay in: Chateau de Villiers Essay, Chateau La Tortiniere, Chateau du Thil at Sources de Caudalie, Chateau les Merles, Chateau du Villiers le Mahieu – a luxurious selection of family friendly chateaux hotels and 5 experiences each unique in their own way.
+And here is our take on 5 superb chateaux hotels: Chateau de Villiers Essay, Chateau La Tortiniere, Chateau du Thil at Sources de Caudalie, Chateau les Merles, Chateau du Villiers le Mahieu – a luxurious selection of family friendly castles to stay in and 5 experiences each unique in their own way.

 Which one should you pick?

 1.Chateau les Merles for the most beautiful pied a terre in Dordogne, a challenging 9 hole golf course and the best affordable family friendly luxury.
 A love affair of ours it’s been 10 years – as I celebrated with few of my best friends our birthdays.
 A gorgeous 17th century chateau, Chateau les Merles was renovated with love and style by Dutch friends over many years.
 Lunches are wonderfully casual in the elegant yard and the bistro menu simple and beautiful.

 The restaurant setting includes tall beamed ceilings, huge fireplace, arty pictures, huge flowers and candles; the food is equally exquisite and elegant.
 We returned with friends and got a beautiful 3 beds villa on 3 levels, a stunning living and well equipped sleek kitchen, a garden with lavender and sun loungers.
 A Mr and Mrs Smith hotel, Chateau les Merles delivers a wonderful experience to share as a family and/or with friends.